Healing Transitions - Women's Campus Philosophy

 WHAT ALUMNI SAY

-One of them, Karan, also offered top five-star ratings for staff support and the quality of individual and group counseling.
-She told Rehabs.com: “This facility addressed my character defects along with the addiction go to the web site and go take a tour to see for yourself.
+Alumni reviews from four former clients to date were mainly positive.
+One individual, K.S., offered top five-star ratings for staff support and the quality of individual and group counseling.
+She wrote to Rehabs.com, “This facility addressed my character defects along with the addiction go to the web site and go take a tour to see for yourself.
 I have been sober/clean 3 yrs.”
-Gwendolyn wrote: "This place was all that I need, because it change my life , I finish the 12 step program and today I'm clean and sober for 3years,”
+Gwendolyn added, "This place was all that I need, because it change my life , I finish the 12 step program and today I'm clean and sober for 3years,”

-The center’s Facebook page, which may be vetted by Healing Transitions, boasts positive reviews, averaging 4.9 out of five stars based on 37 reviews .
+The center’s Facebook page, which may be vetted by Healing Transitions, boasts positive reviews, averaging 4.9 out of five stars based on 52 reviews.
 “They helped saved my life!”
-Jeanine wrote.
+Jeanine wrote in a representative review, with the majority of comments crediting the center with being life-saving.

 WHAT FRIENDS & FAMILY SAY

-An anonymous loved one gave only two out of five stars for treatment effectiveness and one star for counseling options and staff experience.
-And P.M. wanted Rehabs.com to know: “When I dropped my granddaughter off at Healing Transitions, no one ever sat down with us to answer our many questions, and now I am working hard to get her out of that place.”
+An anonymous loved one gave only one star for counseling options and staff experience, writing, "They let her sign herself out in 2 days and didn't give our money back."
+Loved one P.M. left a similar concern regarding admissions and discharge procedures and communication between staff and family members.
+“When I dropped my granddaughter off at Healing Transitions, no one ever sat down with us to answer our many questions, and now I am working hard to get her out of that place,” P.M. wrote,

 Proceeds from the facility’s thrift store, called Recovered Treasures, as well as donations fund Healing Transitions’ programs.
 As a result, services are free to participants.